stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 represent a natural number (leading to a `NoNat` error), or it could be out of bounds (leading to an `OutOfBounds` error).
-So, already here we have to encode these two possibilities in the return type, for instance, by using an `Either` as there error
+So, already here we have to encode these two possibilities in the return type, for instance, by using an `Either` as the error
 type:

 ```idris